Climbing Wall Rules & Guidelines

 6. Climbing Instruction

-No one may use our climbing wall facility to instruct others for pay except through either Campus Recreation or Kinesiology and Allied Health.
+- No one may use our climbing wall facility to instruct others for pay except through either Campus Recreation or Allied Health and Psychology.

 8. Participants should climb with caution and at their own risk!

 - Indoor climbers should understand that climbing on an indoor wall is very different than climbing outside on real rock cliffs and that additional training and experience is needed to safely make the transition to outdoor climbing.